SmileiPIC/Smilei/doc/Sphinx/namelist.rst

   The finest sorting is achieved with clrw=1 and no sorting with clrw equal to the full size of a patch along dimension X.
   The cluster size in dimension Y and Z is always the full extent of the patch.

-.. py:data:: vecto

-  :default: ``disable``

-  Enable the use of the vectorized operators

-  Advanced users.
-Sevevecto ral vectorization modes are available:
-    * ``disable``: non-vectorized operators are used.
-      This mode is recommended when the number of particles per cell keeps low (below 8 particles per cell) all along the simulation.
-    * ``normal``: only vectorized operators are used
-    * ``dynamic``: in this mode, the best set of operators (scalar or vectorized) is determined dynamically per patch.
-      In ``vectorized`` state, the cell sorting method is used whereas in ``scalar`` state, the original sorting method is applied.
-      This means that a small overhead can be induced due to the patch reconfiguration.
-    * ``dynamic2``: this is the second dynamic mode.
-    Here, the cell sorting method is used in both ``scalar`` and ``vectorized`` state.

-  In ``dynamic`` mode, the reconfiguration period can be tuned with the ``DynamicVectorization`` panel.
-  By default, the reconfiguration is done at every timesteps.

-  In ``dynamic`` and ``dynamic2`` mode, ``clrw`` is set to the maximum by default.

 .. py:data:: maxwell_solver

   :default: 'Yee'